Kruptein/planarally-docs/docs/tools/draw.md

 The draw tool can be accessed in the toolbar on the bottom right of the screen by all players, but only in [Build mode](/docs/tools-overview/#tools-and-modes).
 It allows you to draw shapes on the board.
 For each shape you have the option to choose the fill colour and border colour (if applicable).

-The DM also has some special extra options in regards to the drawing mode, for more info see the documentation on [Magical lighting](/docs/dm/light-shadows/).
+The DM also has some special extra options in regards to the drawing mode.

 The shapes that can be drawn are the *rectangle*, *circle*, *polygon*, *paintbrush*, and *text*.